dunglas/mercure/spec/mercure.md

 If the `Last-Event-ID` HTTP header or query parameter exists, the hub **SHOULD** send all events published following the one bearing this identifier to the subscriber.

-The reserved value `-1` can be used to hint the hub to send all updates it has for the subscribed topics.
+The reserved value `earliest` can be used to hint the hub to send all updates it has for the subscribed topics.
 According to its own policy, the hub **MAY** or **MAY NOT** fulfil this request.

 The hub **MAY** discard some events for operational reasons.
 If the hub is not able to send all requested events, it **MUST** set a `Last-Event-ID` header on the HTTP response containing the id of event preceding the first sent to the subscriber.
-If such event doesn't exist, the hub **MUST** set the `Last-Event-ID` header it sends to the reserved value `-1`.
+If such event doesn't exist, the hub **MUST** set the `Last-Event-ID` header it sends to the reserved value `earliest`.
 This value indicates that all events stored for the subscribed topics have been sent to the subscriber.

 The subscriber **MUST NOT** assume that no events will be lost (it may happen, for example after